Skip to main content

 4. 4.What we run from Noida on an Australia family file

 A IT consultant in Melbourne, MBA from Monash Business School 2019 (originally arrived as a student in 2017), moved through a Subclass 485 post-study work permit and then onto a Subclass 189 Skilled Independent visa in 2022, applied for a Subclass 309 offshore partner visa in February 2026 to bring his wife from Bengaluru.
 The marriage had been registered at the Bengaluru Sub-Registrar in November 2025 after a December 2024 traditional wedding in his wife's family home in Hubballi.
 The Subclass 309 file at the Australian High Commission Delhi needed apostille on the marriage certificate, MEA apostille on his wife's class-twelve Karnataka State Board certificate, MEA apostille on her BSc Architecture from Bangalore University (she is also a working professional), MEA apostille on her birth certificate from the Hubballi Municipal Corporation, and a fresh PCC from the Bengaluru Passport Seva Kendra Lalbagh.
-Australia has been a Hague apostille destination for Indian documents since 1995, so the route stayed clean through MEA Patiala House.
+Australia has been a Hague apostille destination for Indian documents since 1995, so the route stayed clean through the authorised MEA service-provider route.
 The Karnataka HRD step ran through the State Higher Education Department Multistoreyed Building Bengaluru.
-MEA apostille at Patiala House Delhi.
+MEA apostille at the authorised MEA service-provider route.
 Roughly three weeks end to end in India.
 The Department of Home Affairs Australian processing window for partner visas was running at 18 to 24 months in 2026.
 She used the time to complete her IELTS and AHPRA equivalent recognition while waiting for the partner visa grant.
 The documentation in India was the smallest part of the timeline.

 That timing-against-Australian-side rhythm is the pattern most Indian families heading to Australia run through.
 Most Indian families in Australia did not start with a family visa.
 They started with a student visa.
 One member of the family arrived to study at the University of Melbourne, UNSW, Sydney, Monash, RMIT, the University of Queensland or one of the polytechnic colleges in Perth, Brisbane or Adelaide.
 After graduation they moved onto a Subclass 485 post-study work permit, then onto a skilled migration visa, and only after that did they sponsor their spouse and children to follow.
 By the time the family papers reach our Noida desk, the route is usually a partner visa (Subclass 309 offshore or Subclass 820 onshore) along with a dependent child visa (Subclass 445 or Subclass 101, depending on the partner-visa stage).